iotaledger/integration-services/clients/node/examples/README.md

 We setup such identity using the root identity generated when the API is deployed and give it the Admin role.

-This is preliminary operation that need to be performed before launching all the tests:
+This is preliminary operation that need to be performed before launching some the tests:

 `npm run example-0`